Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 ## Furry Friend Gallery App

-You're going to build on the previous Hooks above by creating a dog picture gallery.
-First though, let's take a look at what you're going to build.
+Build on the previous Hooks above by creating a dog picture gallery.
+First though, take a look at what you're going to build.

-Upi’ll be building on the previous example, a dog picture gallery, but this time with a few enhancements.
+You will build on the previous example, a dog picture gallery, but this time with a few enhancements.

 Take a look at the app in action.

 ![](assets/furry-friends-gallery.png)

-You have a much improved UI thanks to the Bulma CSS framework.You’re accepting a number of dogs to search for from the user, displaying the dog pictures in a flexbox grid, and keeping track of how many dog pictures have been searched for to date.
+You have a much improved UI thanks to the Bulma CSS framework.
+You accept a number of dogs to search for from the user, display the dog pictures in a flexbox grid, and keep track of how many dog pictures have been searched for to date.

 This will also be your first journey into development using the **Create React App** starter project, provided by Facebook itself.

 You’re not building anything super complex just yet.
 There are a few moving parts to consider and some judicious use of both the `useState` and `useEffect` Hooks.

-## Build the Furry Frien Gallery
+## Build the Furry Friends Gallery

 This code-along assignment walks through using **Create React Ap**p to build a fully-functioning picture gallery; the Furry Friend Gallery.

 ### Introduction

-As you experienced in the quick code along of the Furry Friend Gallery, you’re going to build an app that talks to your familiar Dog CEO API, loads in a few starter pictures before turning control over to the user, allowing them to choose several images they’d like to fetch.
+As you experienced in the quick code along of the Furry Friend Gallery, you will build an app that talks to your familiar Dog CEO API, loads in a few starter pictures before turning control over to the user, allowing them to choose several images they’d like to fetch.

-You’re going to start by creating a new React project using [Create React App](https://create-react-app.dev/).
+Start by creating a new React project using [Create React App](https://create-react-app.dev/).

 ### Create React App (CRA) Starter Project

-Until now, you’ve been using [Parcel JS](https://parceljs.org/) to set up and configure your React apps.
+Until now, you used [Parcel JS](https://parceljs.org/) to set up and configure your React apps.
 It makes sense for smaller projects or apps and there’s certainly no problem with continuing to choose Parcel for more complex needs.

-However, out in the real world commercial environments, you’ll often come across React projects with much more complexity around their configuration; from employing static code analysis using a tool like [ESLint](https://eslint.org/) or [Babel JS](https://babeljs.io/) to allow you to use the latest JavaScript features cross-browser, and code bundling and optimization with help from [Webpack](https://webpack.js.org/).
+However, out in the real world commercial environments, you often come across React projects with much more complexity around their configuration; from employing static code analysis using a tool like [ESLint](https://eslint.org/) or [Babel JS](https://babeljs.io/) to allow you to use the latest JavaScript features cross-browser, and code bundling and optimization with help from [Webpack](https://webpack.js.org/).

 **Create React App** is an official React starter project, developed and maintained by the Facebook Open Source team and it offers all of the above (and more) in one, convenient package with just one dependency.

-### CRA advantages
+### CRA Advantages

 Behind the scenes, the **Create React App** maintains an up-to-date and working configuration that employs modern coding best practices for setting up and working with a React project.
 It abstracts all of the complex setup required for Webpack to bundle your project’s files, as well as giving you a list of great code linting rules to ensure you’re adhering to generally accepted ‘good code’ standards.